Quick Answer

 Models Worth Considering

 The Goal Zero Torch 500 combines solar, hand-crank, and USB charging in one package.
 It’s a hybrid that works as a backup lantern and can even charge a phone in a pinch.
-Output is modest — around 500 lumens maximum with the built-in rechargeable battery fully charged — but the multi-source charging gives it genuine survival value.
+Output is modest — around 500 lumens max with the built-in battery fully charged — but the multi-source charging gives it genuine survival value.

 Cheaper crank-only models from brands like RunningSnail work for basic navigation lighting and often include a small radio, which adds real utility during emergencies.